ppeterseil/UWB-weak-NLOS-structured-dataset/README.md

 * Humans: When UWB is used in wearable devices the line of sight is usually obstructed in one direction.

 ### Indices
 In our Pandas dataframe structure the following indices were used.
+More details as well as references can be found in the related paper.
 | Index    | Description                                                                 |
 |----------|-----------------------------------------------------------------------------|
 | anchor   | Anchor identifier (can be 21, 22, 23)                                       |